Charles Bonham-Carter: Malta

 In 1936 Bonham-Carter was appointed Governor and Commander in Chief of Malta following the death of General Sir David Campbell.
 It was a time of political unrest on the island and a constitutional body was formed to find a more representative form of self-government, the earlier constitution having been suspended.
-The subsequent changes overseen by Bonham-Carter was to create something more representative and acceptable to the population.
+The subsequent changes overseen by Bonham-Carter were to create something more representative and acceptable to the population.
 Although a strong supporter of the need to defend the islands after war was declared in 1939, by October 1940 he had become ill and had to resign his post, effective 11 October 1940.

 He was appointed Colonel of The Queen's Own Royal West Kent Regiment in 1936, a post he held until 1946.

 Retirement

 Bonham-Carter took a number of posts in retirement including chairman of the Royal School, Bath, chairman of the Royal School for Soldier's Daughters in Hampstead.
 He was also a governor of his old school Clifton College.
 He died at home in Petersfield, Hampshire, on 21 October 1955.